United Nations The Hague Immersion Programme - Premium Package

 In case that due to any COVID-19-related travel restrictions, participants registered for the field visit to The Hague are unable to travel to the Netherlands this time, it is possible for them to attend a UN Online Training Programme free of charge.
-In addition, their slot for the field visit to The Hague will be automatically transferred to a following edition in 2022 or 2023, with no additional costs charged.
+In addition, their slot for the field visit to The Hague will be automatically transferred to a following edition in 2023, with no additional costs charged.
 For more information, kindly contact the UNITAR event focal point.

 UNITAR will be responsible for the overall design, coordination and implementation of the Immersion Programme.
 It will liaise with participants on a regular basis prior to the activity's implementation in order to ensure a smooth and flawless organization for everyone involved.

 The participants are responsible to purchase their own travel tickets to and from The Hague as well as to apply for a visa to the Netherlands.
 UNITAR gladly supports this process with the help of official visa invitation letters.